 Is property gotten before marriage included in Equitable Distribution?

 The simple answer is no. Property obtained before the marriage is not subject to division.
 This statement, however, is oversimplified.
 For instance, you might have purchased a house before the marriage, but if your spouse helped to reduce the principal on the mortgage, they might be entitled to just compensation.
 Occasionally property ownership is straightforward, but there are often mitigating circumstances which quickly complicate the division process.

 Do debts play a part in Equitable Distribution?

 Yes.
 The debts of each party in the divorce will be determined.
 In Florida, it does not matter who incurred the debt, the court will determine if the debt itself was incurred during the marriage.
 If it was, then the court has the authority to decide who will pay which debts.
 Again, each situation is different.

-We can help you understand the process of property and asset division and help you protect the items that you wish to keep.
+division and help you protect the items that you wish to keep.
 The Law Firm of S.G.
 Morrow and Associates can help you handle the property division in your divorce.
 If you need a property and asset division lawyer in Dania Beach or anywhere else in South Florida.
 Contact us for more information about property division in your divorce by calling our office at 754-300-5900 or toll-free at 888-757-0901 for a consultation.